MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 To exit the drawing mode, the user can click the draw button again.
 A button at the bottom of the map allows the user to reset the filter and display all buildings again.

+### Filtering Buildings by type

+Users can filter buildings by type using the dropdown menu located beneath the drawing mode button.
+This menu allows the selection of one or more building types, such as residential, commercial, industrial, and more.
+The selected types will be highlighted in the dropdown menu.

+Both filtering options will affect the table, map, and report generation, ensuring that users can focus on specific building characteristics.

 ### Report Generation

 The tool allows users to generate a report detailing the characteristics of the buildings, along with additional data and a brief analysis of the selected municipality and the filtered buildings.

-To generate the report and save it to their computer, users can click the "Generate report" button.
-In a few seconds, the report will be generated and downloaded locally.
+To generate the report and save it to their computer, users can click the "Generate report" button in the top-right corner of the screen.
+The report will be generated and automatically downloaded within a few seconds.

 !!! info "About the report generation"

-    This feature is still under development, so the generated report is not yet fully complete.
+    This feature is still in its early stages, so the generated report may not be fully complete.

+### Saving or Printing the Current View

+The tool allows users to save or print the current view, which includes both the table and the map.
+This is useful for sharing information or keeping a record of the analysis.

+To save or print the current view, users can click the "Print" button next to the report button.
+This will generate a document that includes both the table and map views in their current state.

 ## References